Itinerary for Disneyland and California Adventure in One Day

 • Prioritize rides that are not at the Walt Disney World resort in Orlando, Florida.
 We visit WDW often and decided to ride attractions that are not at the WDW park.

-• Use Genie+.
-Genie+ is the online FastPass system that allows you to make reservations on your phone instead of walking to each attraction.
-Genie+ is available for a charge and was worth it to maximize our day at both parks.
+• Use Lightning Lane.
+Lighting Lane is the online FastPass system that allows you to make reservations on your phone instead of walking to each attraction.
+Lightning Lane is available for an upcharge and was worth it to maximize our day at both parks.

 • Skip shows and character meet + greets.